OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

  - Config as Code
 ---

 Every application, environment, or system requires some level of configuration.
 Configuration formats, such as the `ini` format to plain text-based files, have waxed and waned in popularity over the years.
-As application and system needs have evolved, so did the configuration complexity and structure that's needed.
+As application and system needs have evolved, so has the configuration complexity and structure that's required.

 Today a multitude of configuration formats exist, but some have taken center stage in modern cloud environments.
 XML, JSON, YAML, and HCL support complex configurations, each with their advantages and disadvantages.